Selection committee guide

 - Duration of previous studies (academic background, CCV, institution transcripts and special circumstances)

-2. Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, the potential benefit to Canadians, and any anticipated outcomes.
+2. Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, and any anticipated outcomes.

 Supporting evidence to be evaluated for this criterion: